pikaia79/baud/doc/Architecture.md

 ### Kernel - inside a partition

+The storage and indexing backend for each partition consists of several B-Tree tables.

-* storage
+* FieldTable

-for entity partition, (UID, fieldID) -> a single or multiple packed values of the field
+for entity partition, (UID, fieldID) -> a single or multiple packed values of the field;

 for edge partition, (<UID1, UID2>, fieldID) -> ...

-* indexing
+* PostingListTable

 foreach field, an in-memory B-Tree as the Dictionary, and the leaf values are the pointers to PostingLists.

+one optional implementation is as below:

 type PostingList struct {
     chunks []*PostingChunk